Jobsy/shoppies/README.md

 This is a simple ReactJs App that utilises the free backend API built by [The Open Movie Database (OMDb API)](http://www.omdbapi.com/).

-The App when successfully launched can be used to search for movies, and also for nominating top favourite movies
+The App when successfully launched can be used to search for movies, and also for nominating your top favourite movies

 ## Installing locally